w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `Metadata_metadata` {#sect-rte-metadata-metadata}

 Returns native Runtime metadata in an opaque form.
-This function can be used by the Polkadot Host implementation when it seems appropriate, such as for the JSON-RPC API as described in [Section -sec-num-ref-](chap-runtime-api#sect-json-rpc-api). and returns all the information necessary to build valid transactions.
+This function can be used by the Polkadot Host implementation when it seems appropriate, such as for the JSON-RPC API as described in [Section -sec-num-ref-](chap-runtime-api#sect-json-rpc-api), and returns all the information necessary to build valid transactions.

 **Arguments**
 - None.